cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 }
 ```

-All three forms declare/define functions of type `CFunc<(CPointer<Int8>) -> Unit>`. `CFunc` corresponds to C's function pointer type.
-This is a generic type where the type parameter represents the `CFunc`'s parameter and return types.
-Usage example:
+The types of functions declared/defined in the above three forms are all `CFunc<(CPointer<Int8>) -> Unit>`. `CFunc` corresponds to the function pointer type in C language.
+This type is a generic type, and its generic parameter indicates the input parameter and return value type of the `CFunc`, used as follows:

 <!-- run -->